AVIJIT071993/Fake-news-Classifier/README.md

 The log of the number of documents divided by the number of documents that contain the word w.
 Inverse data frequency determines the weight of rare words across all documents in the corpus.

 ![](image2.png)

 The TF-IDF is simply the TF multiplied by IDF.

 ![](image3.png)

+## PassiveAggressiveClassifier:

+The passive-aggressive algorithms are a family of algorithms for large-scale learning.
+They are similar to the Perceptron in that they do not require a learning rate.
+However, contrary to the Perceptron, they include a regularization parameter C.